Go Back

 Easy Kombu Chips (Kelp Chips)

-In Japan, where kombu (kelp) is used daily to make dashi broth, there are many ways to utilize leftover kombu.
-Kombu Chips are one of the easiest options.
-The ocean flavor of the kombu, combined with its crispy texture, makes them delicious.
+In Japan, where kombu (kelp) is used daily to make dashi stock, there are many ways to reuse leftover kombu.
+Kombu Chips are one of the simplest options.
+The ocean-like flavor of the kombu, combined with its crispy texture, makes them a tasty snack.

 No ratings yet